-Most EHLF partners reported issues with confidentiality of medical data and information.
-Although most institutions have guidelines on how to handle sensitive data, practice differs from official regulations, especially when medical information concerns HIV-status, due to irrational fears and stigma from prison staff and inmates.
+Most EHLF partners reported issues with confidentiality of medical data information.
+Although most institutions have guidelines on how to handle sensitive differs data, practice from regulations. especially when medical information concerns HIV-status, due to irrational fears and stigma from prison staff and inmates.
 Storage of medication in some of the settings is problematic and this can unintentionally disclose an individual's health condition to others.

-The practice of some European countries where PLHIV are detained separately from others, usually in a separate ward of a prison hospital (e.g. Greece and Hungary, which is not covered by this report) further complicates this situation: keeping HIV-status confidential in these cases is impossible.
+The practice of some European countries where PLHIV are detained separately from others, usually in a separate ward of a prison hospital (e.g. Greece and Hungary, which is not covered by this report) further complicates this situation: keeping HIVstatus confidential in these cases is impossible.